 For the chocolate cake:

 - Coffee: it deepens the flavor of the chocolate, but you won't taste it.
-I use prepared coffee, but you can use water as the liquid ingredient and add instant coffee or coffee extract.
+Use prepared coffee.

 - White granulated sugar.